AI Use Cases/Manufacturing

 Revenue & Operational Impact

 The business impact is severe.
-A single lost customer in discrete manufacturing or process industries represents 12-24 months of relationship value and embedded engineering knowledge.
+A single lost customer in discrete manufacturing or process industries takes years of relationship value and embedded engineering knowledge with it.
 When churn occurs, Marketing scrambles to react rather than prevent - losing the window to address root causes like uncompetitive pricing, quality escapes, or service gaps.
 Sales and Customer Success teams operate without predictive signals, so retention campaigns launch after customers have mentally checked out.
 For companies with 200+ active accounts, manual account health reviews become impractical, leaving mid-tier accounts completely unmonitored.

 Why Generic Tools Fail